MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-report-objects/retrieve-a-derived-elements-definition-in-report.md

 ## Retrieve a derived element’s definition within a report instance

 In this sample workflow, we want to get the definition of a derived element in report.
 The report ID is `9B9ADA7F464E63CE0D0B709B03BD9370`.
 The derived element ID is `EA18C4C1484F06FF47B603A7A0DCA8D6`.
-The report is in the project "Strategy Tutorial", and the project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
+The report is in the project "MicroStrategy Tutorial", and the project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info